Sound-Solutions/ReSized/README.md

 ReSized is a lightweight macOS window manager that lets you define custom layouts for each monitor and snap windows into place with keyboard shortcuts.
 Perfect for multi-monitor setups where you need consistent, repeatable window arrangements.

+**Stop resizing windows one at a time.** With ReSized, you arrange all your windows together in one layout, then apply it instantly.
+No more dragging corners, no more pixel-perfect positioning — just define your layout once and let ReSized handle the rest.

 ## Features

 - **Custom Layouts** — Design your own window arrangements with columns, rows, and flexible proportions